 How the methods, concepts, treatments and preventive interventions will be changed if the proposed aims are achieved.
-We propose that using tissue samples as well as performing combined host transcriptome with microbiome analysis we will significantly improve prediction precision that will be sufficient for developing laboratory tests to guide preventive therapy.
-Furthermore, answering the questions raised in this proposal will establish basis for new cellular and molecular therapeutic targets of UC.
-The results of the study will also deepen our knowledge in the field of human M biology, microbiome and mucosal immunology, and fill a gap in our basic understanding of etiology and pathogenesis of both UC and pouchitis.
+We propose that performing a detailed immune cell (particularly, Mf) profiling of intestinal tissue specimens combined with host transcriptome and microbiome analysis at the time of IPAA surgery in patients with UC will significantly improve prediction precision sufficient for developing laboratory tests to guide preventive therapy for pouchitis.
+Furthermore, answering the questions raised in this proposal will establish a basis for new cellular and molecular therapeutic targets of UC.
+The results of the study will also deepen our knowledge about human M biology, microbiome and mucosal immunology, and fill a gap in our basic understanding of etiology and pathogenesis of both UC and pouchitis.